-Jude Ellison S. Doyle is an author, columnist, and comic book writer living in upstate New York.
+Jude Ellison S. Doyle is an author, journalist, and comic book writer living in upstate New York.

-Jude Doyle also founded the feminist blog Tiger Beatdown in 2008, led several successful social media awareness campaigns, including #MooreandMe and #MenCallMeThings, won the Women's Media Center’s first Social Media Award in 2011, and was a founding staffer at Rookie Magazine and a contributor to the bestselling anthologies Book of Jezebel and Nasty Women.
-His pieces have appeared in Elle, The Guardian, The Atlantic, The Awl, Buzzfeed, and all across the Internet.
-He currently writes a regular column at Medium’s GEN, and appears frequently at XTra.
-He’s spoken at Harvard, SXSW, and Netroots Nation.
+Miscellaneous accomplishment time!
+Jude Doyle has led several successful social media awareness campaigns, including #MooreandMe and #MenCallMeThings, won the Women's Media Center’s first Social Media Award in 2011, and was a founding staffer at Rookie Magazine and a contributor to the bestselling anthologies Book of Jezebel, Nasty Women and It Came From the Closet: Queer Reflections on Horror.
+His pieces have appeared in Elle, The Guardian, The Atlantic, Buzzfeed, and all across the Internet.
+He co-wrote the libretto for a German experimental music piece about Princess Diana.
+He currently writes a regular column at Xtra, Canada’s premier LGBTQIA+ magazine.
+He has a newsletter that’s not on Substack.
+He’s been invited to give talks in Italy three times, which was not enough.
 He once made a flowchart about farts for the New York Times.

-If you'd like to ask Jude to give a talk, or to write for you, please do come say hi.
+If you'd like to ask Jude to give a talk (in Italy or out of it) or to write for you, please do come say hi.

 BOOKS